Breast augmentation (breast enlargement, augmentation mammoplasty, "boob job")

 How long will I be in hospital?

-Breast augmentation can be done as a day procedure but may require an overnight stay, depending how you are after the anaesthetic.
+Breast augmentation is almost always done as a day procedure.
 Someone will need to take you home from hospital and should stay with you the first night.
 Breast augmentation is not a particularly painful procedure but can be a little uncomfortable for a couple of days.
 You will be given medication if it is required to keep you comfortable.